gipplab/AnnoMathTeX/README.md

 <!--- Maybe exclude this? --->
-The recommendations for the concepts are taken from four different sources:
+The recommendations for the formulae and identifer concept names are taken from four different sources:
-* arXiv: A list containing identifiers appearing in the arXiv corpus with the corresponding concepts, ranked by frequency of appearence.
+* arXiv: A list containing names for all lower- and upper-case Lating and Greek letter identifiers appearing in the [arXiv corpus](http://ntcir-math.nii.ac.jp/data/) as text surrounding the identifiers, ranked by the frequency of their appearence.
-* Wikipedia: A list containing identifiers appearing in Wikipedia articles with the corresponding concepts, ranked by frequency of appearence.
+* Wikipedia: A list containing identifier names for all letters appearing in Wikipedia articles as surrounding text, ranked by the frequency of their appearence.
-* Wikidata: A Sparql query to the [Wikidata Query Services API](https://query.wikidata.org) retrieves a list of matching [wikidata items](https://en.wikipedia.org/wiki/Wikidata#Items).
+* Wikidata: A SPARQL query to the [Wikidata Query Services API](https://query.wikidata.org) retrieves a list of matching [wikidata items](https://en.wikipedia.org/wiki/Wikidata#Items).
-* Word Window: Nouns and proper nouns from the text surrounding the formula.
-The idea being, that the text surrounding the formula will often explain the formula its parts.
+* Word Window: Nouns and proper nouns from the text of the annotated document surrounding the formula.
+The idea being, that the text surrounding the formula will often explain the formula and its parts.
 Consider this example from the Wikipedia article on the [Mass-energy equivalence](https://en.wikipedia.org/wiki/Mass–energy_equivalence):

   "*In physics, **mass–energy equivalence** states that anything having **mass** has an equivalent amount of **energy** and vice versa, with these fundamental quantities directly relating to one another by Albert Einstein's famous formula:*